DWFlanagan/ntrh/raw_markdown.md

 The Communications Center was originally called the Modern Classroom Facility.
 It was designed to be a model of what classrooms should be like, and still almost fits the bill.
 There are three types of classrooms in the building: large, small, and bizarre.

 The large classrooms are CC 308, 318, 324, and 330.
 These are all outfitted with lots of very bright lights, fairly large stage areas for demonstrations, a railing at the bottom to protect the lecturer, and huge amounts of audio-visual equipment.
 Or rather, they were supposed to be outfitted with huge amounts of audio-visual gear, but they weren't.
 The story behind that is as follows: Clay P. Bedford, after whom CC308 is officially named, donated enough money to equip CC308 with A/V gear.
-The Tute said, \`\`Thank you very much,'' and started looking around for more donors to outfit the rest of the CC.
+The Tute said, "Thank you very much," and started looking around for more donors to outfit the rest of the CC.
 However, none were forthcoming.
 So, half of the A/V gear which had already been installed in CC308 was ripped out, and spread around the rest of the CC.
 This provided barely enough equipment for all the rooms other than CC308.
 The Administration does not want to remove any more equipment from 308, because it is their showcase classroom.

 The desks are all bright yellow plastic bucket seats, which are individually bolted to the floor, and have large swing-up desk surfaces.
 There are projection booths at the back of the rooms to allow films, slides, and anything else to be shown to the gathered populace.
 There are, of course, no windows.

 The small classrooms are down on the second floor.
 These rooms all started out having desks that were modeled after the ones in the large classrooms, with comfortable (albeit sweaty) seats and large writing surfaces.
 However, these did not last, and have been largely replaced by the standard-issue Tute desk, which has a much smaller writing surface.
 These rooms are small enough to be useful, and so are not very highly regarded by the Administration; they are outfitted with the bare minimum of A/V gear.
 Every pair of these rooms shares a single projection booth which has in many cases been set aside and converted to offices or laboratories for our less-distinguished professors.

-There is only one of the bizarre classrooms in the building: CC 337, or the \`\`case study room,'' as the building plans call it.
+There is only one of the bizarre classrooms in the building: CC 337, or the "case study room," as the building plans call it.
 This room is set up as a large number of chairs gathered around a semi-circular stage, and arrayed so that up to 116 students can peer down at whoever or whatever is displayed on the stage.
 This tends to make professors nervous.
 In any event, this room is one of the better ones to have classes in.
 The chairs are arrayed behind long tables, thus allowing simply incredible amounts of desktop space for each student.
 The chairs recline and swivel, giving the student something to do to take his mind off the bletchfulness of the class.
 (Don't laugh, you'll find yourself doing it, too.)
 The chairs are very comfortable: it seems that, since they recline, they had to be made stronger than the other chairs in the CC.
 The material these chairs are made out of seems to be much more porous than any other chairs on the entire campus.

 What this all boils down to is that, generally, the CC is, as it was designed to be, the best place to have classes on the entire campus.
 And CC 337 is better than any other room in the CC.